Copper Fire

 The Result

-The inaugural CalHOPE Courage Award launched with nominations, an engaged audience, and the kind of credibility that most first-year programs spend multiple seasons trying to build.
-The campaign established the award as a meaningful recognition in California collegiate athletics from day one.
+The inaugural CalHOPE Courage Award launched with nominations, an engaged audience, and the kind of credibility most first-year programs spend multiple seasons trying to build, established as a meaningful recognition in California collegiate athletics from day one.

 “Michelle consistently demonstrated an outstanding ability to strategize and execute compelling paid social media campaigns.
 Her deep understanding of collegiate athletics was a real plus.
 I am confident that Michelle will bring value to any project or team.” — Doug Drotman, Owner, Drotman Communications